From the beginning

 Weleda uses about 1,000 raw materials for medicinal and natural care products and we know that how we source and extract those raw materials has a significant impact on biodiversity.
 At the same time, we appreciate that only intact natural eco-systems provide soil and conditions of high enough quality to produce our natural raw materials.

-That’s why more than 78% of the raw materials we use come from certified organic or biodynamic farming, or from controlled wild collection, a figure we continuously work to increase.
+That’s why over 80% of the raw materials we use come from certified organic or biodynamic farming, or from controlled wild collection, a figure we continuously work to increase.
 This dedication to biological diversity is of the greatest importance to Weleda – without biodiversity there would be no Weleda products.

 As with every company, water and energy are needed in the manufacturing process at Weleda.
 Our employees are committed to treat these resources with respect and we undergo continual process improvements such as re-using condensed water, which is fed back into the water cycle.
 Overall, the water consumption per kilogram of the manufactured product was reduced by a quarter (25%) in 2013.